SHIFTECH-AFRICA/pam-python-sdk/README.md

 ## Usage

-Follow the steps below on how to use the pam-pYTHON-sdk:
+Follow the steps below on how to use the pam-python-sdk:

 #### How to use the Library